-PMC-BISERIAL-VI-UART is part of the Dynamic Engineering family of modular I/O. PMC-BISERIAL-VI-UART is a PMC with options for bezel and rear IO, up to 2 MHz signaling, multiple modes of operation, 1K byte of storage per Tx or Rx node.
+PMC-BISERIAL-VI-UART is a PMC with options for bezel and rear IO, high speed signaling, multiple modes of operation, 1K byte of storage per Tx or Rx node.
 8 Full Duplex Ports.
 Added features with the BiSerial-VI version include DMA and additional transmit modes to support forced errors and unusual protocols.
+Option to enable Parallel port in place of UART ports.